Type 99 tank: Protection

 The tank's welded turret is of an angular design with spaced modular armor and composite panels.
 Applique armor consists of modular armor mentioned above and track skirts.
 The Type 99A may mount 3rd generation (Relikt-type) ERA that provides protection against tandem-charge warheads.
 It has a nuclear-biological-chemical protection system as well as fire detection and suppression system.
 The storage baskets on the turret sides and rear are buffer spaces, and are protected by ERA.
 The tank is also equipped with an active protection system.
-Type 99A's protection performance, in combination of the traditional armor, composite mix and reactive armor, is equivalent to more than 1000mm of rolled homogeneous armor (RHA), according to an interview with the tank's commander.
+Type 99A's protection performance, in combination of the traditional armor, composite mix and reactive armor, is equivalent to HEAT more than 1000mm of rolled homogeneous armor (RHA), according to an interview with the tank's commander.

 The tank features multiple countermeasure systems for additional protection, including laser-based self defense weapon (LSDW) system, laser warning receiver system, twelve 81-mm smoke grenade launchers, and smoke screen generated by injecting fuel into the engines.
 In September 2024, the Type 99 tank was spotted with the GL-6 hard-kill active protection system (APS), which features two APS projectile launchers and four fire control radars.
 The GL-6 is designed to intercept and destroy attacks from both ground and air angles.

 The box-shaped JD-3 (also known as ZM-87) active laser self-defense weapon (LSDW) is installed on the rotating platform behind the tank commander hatch for all Type 99 variants.
 First seen on the Type 98 prototype, consecutive improvements have been introduced over the years.
 Type 99A features a smaller, more compact LSDW.
 After the laser warning receiver receives enemy laser illumination, the system would automatically alert the crew, and activate low-intensity laser to search and locate the enemy's laser source, then intensifying the beam to blind the enemy gunner, damage or destroy enemy's optic sensors.
 The high-powered laser can engage both ground vehicles and helicopters, disrupting the guidance signal or damaging the gunner's eyesight.
 The jammer is capable of interfering with anti-tank guided missiles (ATGM) utilizing SACLOS such as the MILAN.
 The LSDW has a reported effective range of 3000 m on Type 99, and 4000 m on Type 99A.
 JD-3 (ZM-87) system also integrates laser transmitter, serving for both the line-of-sight (LOS) communication and the identification friend or foe (IFF) purpose.